Conflict of Interest Policy

 - Meeting minutes will include documentation of all discussions and votes regarding a potential conflict of interest.
 Meeting minutes are available to the public by request.

 *It is the responsibility of ALL staff and trustees of Valley Falls Free Library to disclose any potential conflict of interest.
-To NOT do so could be grounds for suspension, and in some instances dismissal from library service.
+To not do so could be grounds for suspension, dismissal from library service, or removal from the board.